 Day 4: Full-Day El Cañi Trekking & Hot Springs

-Today you'll venture a mere 20 km (13 miles) out of town on a private full-day tour and enjoy some vigorous outdoor exercise in the form of mountain trekking.
+Today, you'll venture a mere 13 miles (20 km) out of town on a private full-day tour and enjoy some vigorous outdoor exercise in the form of mountain trekking.
 Your destination is the Santuario El Cañi.
 This 1,500-acre private reserve makes for one of the best hikes in the entire region.

 Along the way, your guide will also point out the various wildlife species that call the area home, such as foxes, pudus, and even pumas and condors.
-Eventually, at 1,550 meters (5,085 feet) above sea level you'll reach a mirador (lookout) that affords 360° panoramic views of the surrounding volcanoes and lakes.
+Eventually, at 5,085 feet (1,550 m) above sea level, you'll reach a mirador (lookout) that affords 360 degrees panoramic views of the surrounding volcanoes and lakes.
 Short of hiking up Volcán Villarrica, you won't find better views anywhere nearby.

-Immediately after the hike, you'll be able to soak your beleagured muscles in the geothermal pools at Termas Pucón Indomito, which is located near El Cañi.
+Immediately after the hike, you'll be able to soak your beleaguered muscles in the geothermal pools at Termas Pucón Indomito, located near El Cañi.
 So relax, and let the soothing 100° waters in this natural spa ease the day's exertions.
 When finished, you'll transfer back to Pucón and can spend the evening further relaxing and unwinding after your hard day's trek.

 Day 5: Full-Day Pichillancahue Glacier Tour & Waterfall

-Today you'll enjoy another trekking adventure, this time to the Pichillancahue Glacier, which is located at the foot of Villarrica Volcano.
+Today, you'll enjoy another trekking adventure, this time to the Pichillancahue Glacier, located at the foot of Villarrica Volcano.
 A driver will pick you up from your hotel and transfer you to Palguin, a region in the interior of Chile's Lake District.
-Here you'll embark on an easy and well-marked trail through native Araucaria forest.
+Here, you'll embark on an easy and well-marked trail through the native Araucaria forest.

-As you ascend in altitude you'll stop at viewpoints that offer 360° views of the surrounding volcanoes.
+As you ascend in altitude, you'll stop at viewpoints that offer 360 degrees views of the surrounding volcanoes.
 Eventually, you'll reach the Pichillancahue Glacier, which is unique in that it has been colored black by all the volcanic ash that has fallen on it over the years.
-The trek culminates with a visit to a towering 30 meter (100 foot) waterfall tucked away in the native forest.
+The trek culminates with a visit to a towering 100-foot (30 m) waterfall tucked away in the native forest.
 Afterward, you'll transfer back to your hotel in Pucón.